Revenge Is a Dish Best Served Three Times: Plot

-After the Simpsons' car is cut off by the Rich Texan while driving to the airport for their Miami vacation, Homer's motivation for revenge prompts his family to tell three stories concerning vengeance, hoping to convince Homer that pursuing revenge is not a good idea.
+After the Simpsons' car is cut off by the Rich Texan while driving to the airport for their Miami vacation, Homer's motivation for revenge prompts his family to tell three stories concerning vengeance, hoping to convince him that pursuing revenge is not a good idea.

 The Count of Monte Fatso

 Marge tells a cautionary tale of revenge taking place in 19th century France, parodying the 1844 novel The Count of Monte Cristo by Alexandre Dumas.

-Moe breaks up the marriage of Homer and Marge by framing Homer as an English traitor.
+Moe breaks up the marriage of Homer and Marge by framing the former as an English traitor.
 Moe marries Marge, and Homer, now in a French prison, swears revenge.
 His cellmate, Mr. Burns, leads him to a buried treasure.
 With its riches, Homer becomes the Count of Monte Cristo.
 Five years later, he kills Moe with a homemade machine, expecting Marge to take him back.
 The latter angrily rebuffs him, showing him the triplets she had with Moe.

 At the end of the story, Marge's explanation is that revenge can lead to misery and sadness.
 However, she finds that Homer had got distracted from her story by the car radio, requiring another story.